-You might be wondering for what you can use impact driver?
+You might be wondering about what you can use an impact driver?
 Well, you will use it hanging cleats for wall cabinets, driving into a concrete backer board, or building a deck where you will be using long 3 ½ screws.

 Impact drivers don’t have a big, massive internal clutch – they are more compact tools that are nice to handle in tight spaces.
 Also, since the additional torque in an impact driver is rotational, the force is not transferred into your hand/wrist like it is with a hammer drill, which can be pretty fatiguing to use for hours on end.